capital-american/Capital-American-Shaman/src/pages/index.md

 ---
-templateKey: index-page
-title: Great coffee with a conscience3
-image: /img/home-jumbotron.jpg
-maincaption: MORE POWERFUL - MORE EFFECTIVE - IN THE HEART OF AUSTIN
-maincaptionsub: test
 heading: We are more than a CBD store...
 subheading: >-
   Capital CBD is a locally owned and operated franchise of American Shaman, The